Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 Start by creating an empty directory and initializing a Git working tree inside it.

-1. Create a directory named "cats" or something similar in the location of your choice.
-(The directory name is unimportant; Git is happy to work with it regardless.)
-This will be the *project directory* where your Web site is stored and the files that comprise it are subject to version control.
+1. Create a directory named "Cats" in the location of your choice.
+(The directory name is unimportant; Git is happy to work with it regardless.
+But for these exercises, we will assume that you named it "Cats.")
+This will be the *project directory* where your Web site is stored and the files that comprise it are located.

 1. `cd` to the project directory in a Command Prompt window or terminal.
 Then execute a [`git init`](https://git-scm.com/docs/git-init) command to initialize the repository: